stamkovs/online-shop/README.md

 Login: sa\
 Password: <yourPassword>
 >
-*The password is the one you entered during installation of the mssql tools or in the .env file*
+*The password is the one you entered during installation of the mssql tools or in the docker-compose.yml file*

 After you are successfully connected, expand the localhost, do a right click on Databases -> New database, and in the window that will popup, in the Database name field, enter **online_shop**.
 Also you can change the default collation when writing queries explained [here](https://docs.microsoft.com/en-us/sql/relational-databases/collations/set-or-change-the-database-collation?view=sql-server-ver15#to-set-or-change-the-database-collation).
 After you successfully created the online_shop db, if it is not showing then do a right click again on the Databases in the left sidebar and click refresh in order to see that the online_shop database is really created.